Nuts

 Recommended products for nuts

-WARNING: 4 Sato® Steps is a comprehensive crop care system.
-There are basic crop needs for the main 12 macro, meso and micronutrients, so for an optimal growing cycle and unlocking the potential of each crop, a balanced diet and timely fertilization are necessary.
+WARNING: 4 Sato® Steps is a comprehensive crop care system that provides the basic crop needs for the main 12 macro, meso and micronutrients for an optimal growing cycle and unlocking the potential of each crop.

 SOILS: The need for macronutrients in fruit trees changes with their age and varies over the vegetative and generative organs of the plant, since there is no same removal of nutrients as in annual crops.
-Both SatoSoil® soil improvers and SatoGrow® biostimulants are introduced into the trunk circle for aiming dressing into the tree/bush.
-In the autumn application, it is recommended to introduce the maximum dose, in the spring – the minimum one.
+Both SatoSoil® Soil improvers and SatoGrow® Biostimulants are introduced into the trunk circle for precise feeding of the tree/bush.
+In the autumn application, it’s recommended to introduce the maximum dose, in the spring – the minimum one.
+For irrigation, it’s recommended to activate granulates (soil improvers or biostimulants) with SatoHum® liquid formulations and SatoGrow® liquid organo-mineral biostimulants.

-GROWTH: Our SatoHum® solutions have a guaranteed composition with high content of humic and fulvic acids with amino acids of plant origin, so their application rates are significantly lower than those on the market.
-It is not recommended to exceed the total dose of SatoHum® liquid formulations over 5 l/ha/season.
+GROWTH: Our SatoHum® solutions have a guaranteed composition with high content of humic and fulvic acids with amino acids of plant origin.
+It’s not recommended to exceed the total dose of SatoHum® liquid formulations over 5 l/ha/season, starting from the germination and budding phase.
 If SatoHum® Potassium soap is used for prophylactic purposes, it is recommended to apply the minimum dose.
 If treatment is carried out to fight active pathogens/parasites, the dose indicated in the product card for the specific pest shall be applied.

 HARVEST: Simultaneous fertilization with several SatoHum® products is not expected.
-It is not recommended to exceed the specified application rates.
+It’s not recommended to exceed the specified application rates.
 For single, not systemic application of SatoHum® products, the maximum dosage of the product is recommended.

 Discuss with an expert